Loading...

 Cataracts and Quality of Life

+Cataracts are not all the same; they can vary depending on their location in the lens and the underlying cause.
 Cataracts may be partial or complete, stationary, or progressive, hard or soft.
 The main types of age-related cataracts are nuclear sclerosis, cortical, and posterior subcapsular.

 • NUCLEAR SCLEROSIS CATARACT: Is the most common type of cataract and involves the central or “nuclear” part of the lens.
 Over time, this becomes hard or “sclerotic” due to condensation of the nucleus and deposition of brown pigment within the lens.
 In advanced stages, it is called a brunescent cataract.
 This type of cataract can present with a shift to nearsightedness and cause problems with distance vision, while reading vision is much less affected.